Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

 # Lab 05b: Explore Azure Synapse Data Explorer

 ## Lab scenario

-In this lab, you'll use Azure Synapse Data Explorer to analyze time-series data.
+In this lab, you will explore Azure Synapse Analytics by setting up a workspace, configuring a Data Explorer pool, ingesting data into a database, and using Kusto Query Language (KQL) to query the data.
+This hands-on experience will help you understand how Synapse Analytics can be used for big data analysis and real-time querying.

 ## Lab objectives